 HRCT (high resolution CT) thorax is used to investigate interstitial lung disease and pulmonary fibrosis.

 Haemoptysis, especially in a smoker, is concerning for lung cancer and is investigated initially with a CXR.
-If the CXR is clear but the symptoms persist, a CT thorax may be indicated.
+If the CXR appears normal but the symptoms persist, a CT thorax may be indicated.
 Infections (e.g. TB) and chronic coughing may also cause haemoptysis.